fvaleri/strimzi-debugging/sessions/010/README.md

 ...
 ```

-That's the data flow, but how does the coordinator manage transaction state?
 In `__transaction_state-30` record payloads, observe all state changes keyed by transaction ID (TID) `kafka-txn-0`, along with PID and epoch.
 The transaction begins in the `Empty` state, followed by two `Ongoing` state changes as each partition registers.
 When commit is called, the state changes to `PrepareCommit`, indicating the broker's commitment to the transaction.